 Correlation (Pearson, Kendall, Spearman)

-Correlation is a bivariate analysis that measures the strength of association between two variables and the direction of the relationship.
-In terms of the strength of relationship, the value of the correlation coefficient varies between +1 and -1.
-A value of ± 1 indicates a perfect degree of association between the two variables.
-As the correlation coefficient value goes towards 0, the relationship between the two variables will be weaker.
-The direction of the relationship is indicated by the sign of the coefficient; a + sign indicates a positive relationship and a – sign indicates a negative relationship.
-Usually, in statistics, we measure four types of correlations: Pearson correlation, Kendall rank correlation, Spearman correlation, and the Point-Biserial correlation.
-The software below allows you to very easily conduct a correlation.
+In summary, Correlation is a bivariate analysis that measures the strength of association between two variables and the direction of the relationship.
+Specifically, in terms of the strength of relationship, the value of the correlation coefficient varies between +1 and -1.
+For instance, a value of ± 1 indicates a perfect degree of association between the two variables.
+On the other hand, as the correlation coefficient value goes towards 0, the relationship between the two variables will be weaker.
+Additionally, the sign of the coefficient indicates direction of the relationship a + sign indicates a positive relationship and a – sign indicates a negative relationship.

-Pearson r correlation: Pearson r correlation is the most widely used correlation statistic to measure the degree of the relationship between linearly related variables.
-For example, in the stock market, if we want to measure how two stocks are related to each other, Pearson r correlation is used to measure the degree of relationship between the two.
-The point-biserial correlation is conducted with the Pearson correlation formula except that one of the variables is dichotomous.
-The following formula is used to calculate the Pearson r correlation:
+Firstly, Pearson r correlation is the most commonly used statistic to measure the degree of the relationship between linearly related variables.
+For example, in the stock market, analyst use Pearson r correlation to measure the degree of relationship between the two.
+On the other hand, researchers apply the point-biserial correlation using the Pearson correlation formula when one of the variables is dichotomous.
+The following formula calculates the Pearson r correlation:

 rxy = Pearson r correlation coefficient between x and y